apollographql/apollo-server/docs/source/features/data-sources.md

 ## Using Memcached/Redis as a cache storage backend

-By default, resource caching will use an in memory LRU cache.
+By default, resource caching will use an in-memory LRU cache.
 When running multiple server instances, you'll want to use a shared cache backend instead.
 That's why Apollo Server also includes support for using [Memcached](https://memcached.org/) or [Redis](https://redis.io/) as cache stores via the [`apollo-server-cache-memcached`](https://www.npmjs.com/package/apollo-server-cache-memcached) and [`apollo-server-cache-redis`](https://www.npmjs.com/package/apollo-server-cache-redis) packages.
 You can specify which one to use by creating an instance and passing it into the `ApolloServer` constructor:

 ```js
 const { MemcachedCache } = require('apollo-server-cache-memcached');